SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

 # Bugs
 * (BUG) Resolution is not applied to main window on startup, if focus is on console window.
 * (BUG) Final boss doesn't seem to display controller prompts correctly.
-* TAA causes some issues with shader of phantoms in the otherworld, so it has Jitter set to 0 to avoid that - because of that it doesn't produce great results.
+* (BUG) Epilepsy warning!
+TAA causes issues with shader of phantoms in the otherworld, so if you are prone to suffering epileptic seizures - use SMAA instead.

 # Notes
 * Replacing gamepad prompts requires generally requires modifying Steam Input profile, you generally want: